qibebt-bioinfo/meta-apo/README.md

 **I. Training for KO abundance calibration**

 In the training step, Meta-Apo builds a model by a small number (e.g 15) of paired amplicon-WGS samples using machine learning.
-Each sample should be sequenced by both shotgun WGS and amplicon (e.g. 16S rRNA), then the parse their functional profiles.
+Each sample should be sequenced by both shotgun WGS and amplicon (e.g. 16S rRNA), then parse their functional profiles.
 For WGS, we recommend to use HuMANn 2 [1], and for amplicons we recommend to use PICRUSt 2 [2].

 For training, the Meta-Apo accepts gene profiles of training paired samples in two formats: